Code-Institute-Submissions/iron_butterfly/README.md

         The framework used was bootstrap (see link https://getbootstrap.com/) which also gave me the CSS stylesheets that was required.
 These gave me the structure that I required.Also I was impressed by one of the tutorials demonstrating different fonts and therefore I included fontawesome (see link https://fontawesome.com/).
         For all the hover tricks I went to https://cdnjs.com/.
 All the technologies used was encouraged by various tutors in the modules and using their knowledge and experience it was very useful.
-Not only he usefulness but also an understanding a new coder needs to learn and implement with confidence.
+Not only the usefulness but also an understanding a new coder needs to learn and implement with confidence.

     TESTING